 The types of services presented through Cloud Computing are extensive and vary from business services to technical services, depending on the need and application.
-The access to these services, whether based on interoperability or by integration, passes through typical network security frameworks established within the enterprise architecture.
+The access to these

 While external servers perform the processing, accessing external data stores requires a utility service or set of services to connect or transform data.
-Exhibit 5-9: Data Access Services via Cloud Computing shows the orchestration of accessing data that resides in a Cloud Computing environment.
+Exhibit 5-10: Data Access Services via Cloud Computing shows the orchestration of accessing data that resides in a Cloud Computing environment.
 Query processing, directory management, concurrency control, and deadlock management deals within the Cloud Computing environment by the service provider.
 Service Level Agreements (SLAs) are a necessity to address the numerous coordination and operational details.